rjsocha/wyga-roles/firewall/README.md

 How to update firewall rules (at runtime) using netfilter-persistent package without restarting (reseting) already appiled rules (docker rules).

-Please make sure you understand how networking (in context of iptables integration).
+Please make sure you understand how networking works with docker (in context of iptables integration).
 For referenece: https://docs.docker.com/engine/network/packet-filtering-firewalls/

 When iptables rules are reseted all docker's iptable rules are wipeouted.
 And to restore them one solution is to restart docker daemon.